Fire and Emergency New Zealand Volunteer Campaign Art Direction and Design

 Grenville Main – Oversight

-The New Zealand Fire Service (NZFS) faced a critical crossroads.
+The New Zealand Fire Service (now FENZ) faced a critical crossroads.
 They needed to bolster their volunteer numbers and build a more inclusive force.
-To understand the motivations behind volunteerism, we delved into the "why."
+To understand the motivations behind volunteerism, we did a deep dive into the "why."
 What drives people to give up their time?
 The answers were varied, ranging from a deep sense of community responsibility ("If not me, who?") to the desire for camaraderie and belonging.

 A significant hurdle was the public's perception that volunteering required a huge time commitment.
 We tackled this head-on by showcasing real volunteer stories.
 These stories demonstrated how volunteering seamlessly integrates into busy lives, dispelling the myth of overwhelming time demands.

 Crafting a compelling campaign involved a two-pronged approach.
 First, we used visuals and narratives to depict the challenges NZFS faced without sufficient volunteers.
 This highlighted the "pain point" and its impact.
 Following this, we offered solutions.
-We emphasised that people could remain true to their professions while volunteering on the side.
-We simplified the recruitment process, making it an easy choice to join.
+We emphasised that people could remain in their day jobs while volunteering on the side.
+We highlighted that the recruitment process was as easy as first turning up to a training night at your local station.

 The first part of the campaign focused on how integral volunteer stations are in communities, and we wanted to pose the question what it would look like without them.